anuket-project/anuket-specifications/doc/tech/README.md

 <a name="4.1.4"></a>
 #### 4.1.4 Para-Virtualization method (Hardware support)

-This method basically is a mixture between the software only para-virtualization method and the direct assignment method (including the device sharing method) where the frontEnd driver which is running on the workload is a standard off the shelf driver whereas the backEnd driver is implemented straight in hardware (by-passing the hypervisor with support from VT-d/AMD-V and SR-IOV in case of device sharing) as shown in **Figure 7**.
+This method basically is a mixture between the software only para-virtualization method and the direct assignment method (including the device sharing method) where the frontEnd driver which is running on the workload is a standard off the shelf driver and the backEnd driver is implemented straight in hardware logic (bypassing the hypervisor with hardware support from an IOMMU and SR-IOV) as shown in **Figure 7**.

 Unlike the software only para-virtualized interfaces, this method provides better performance as it by-passes the hypervisor and unlike Direct Assignment methods, this method doesn’t require proprietary drivers to run in the workload and hence this method makes workloads portable.